coolblock/vivoMnIp4/README.md

 The conf file is located at:
 /etc/masternodes/vivo_n1.conf

-executables like vivod are in:
+Executables like vivod are in:
 /usr/local/bin

-data directroy is in:
+Data directory is in:
 /var/lib/masternodes/vivo1

 To do an individual run of sentinel: